Iperez-ot-latam/FortifyScripts/FortifySSC/Tomcat9Installer/README.md

 * 🌍 Internet access to download Apache Tomcat.
 * ✅ `.env` file configured with the following variables:

+The values are at the discretion of each user.

   ```makefile
   HOME_DIR=/path/to/home               # Home Back Up files directory of the Fortify SSC server
   FORTIFY_SSC_DIR=/path/to/fortify     # Binary files directory of the Fortify SSC server